 The search is one of the most overlooked places on any eCommerce site.
 What most marketers forget is that the people that use the search have the highest purchase intent and are ready to buy.
 So make it easier for them to use the search by making it interactive.

 This can mean a few things.
-First, you can display images of the product as they type in their search query.
+First, you can display images of your products as they type in their search query.
 You could also improve your filters to let your users search by attributes like color, size, design, and more.

 Wishlists are super powerful.
 They let your users save an item to a list, (read: you receive the user's email) and you can later retarget them with an email campaign.
 Etsy has this feature and it's been widely successful to lure shoppers back to the site.